Europa (consort of Zeus): Mythology

 The Dictionary of Classical Mythology explains that Zeus was enamoured with Europa and decided to seduce or rape her, the two being near-equivalent in Greek myth.
 He transformed himself into a tame white bull and mixed in with her father's herds.
 While Europa and her helpers were gathering flowers, she saw the bull, caressed his flanks, and eventually got onto his back.
 Zeus took that opportunity and ran to the sea and swam, with her on his back, to the island of Crete.

 Zeus then revealed his true identity, and Europa became the first queen of Crete.
 Zeus gave her a necklace made by Hephaestus and three additional gifts: the bronze automaton guard Talos, the hound Laelaps who never failed to catch his quarry, and a javelin that never missed.
 Zeus later re-created the shape of the white bull in the stars, which is now known as the constellation Taurus.
 It should not be confused with the Cretan Bull that fathered the Minotaur and was captured by Heracles.
 Roman mythology adopted the tale of the Raptus, also known as "The Abduction of Europa" and "The Seduction of Europa", substituting the god Jupiter for Zeus.

 The myth of Europa and Zeus may have its origin in a sacred union between the Phoenician deities 'Aštar and 'Aštart (Astarte), in bovine form.
 Having given birth to three sons by Zeus, Europa married a king Asterion, this being also the name of the Minotaur and an epithet of Zeus, likely derived from the name Aštar.

 According to Herodotus's rationalizing approach, Europa was kidnapped by Greeks, probably Cretans, who were seeking to avenge the kidnapping of Io, a princess from Argos.
 His variant story may have been an attempt to rationalize the earlier myth.
 Or, the present myth may be a garbled version of facts—the abduction of a Phoenician aristocrat—later enunciated without gloss by Herodotus.
+Palaephatus's rationalization similarly had it that a Cretan named Tauros was waging war around Tyre and carried off many girls, including Europa.
+Palaephatus also rationalized the Minotaur as simply a man whose father was named Tauros, thus using the same explanation twice.

+In his commentary on Lycophron's Alexandra, John Tzetzes presents several different accounts of the story of Europa:

+Europa is said to have been taken from Phoenicia to Crete on a "bull-shaped" ship, with the Cretans described as seizing her in this manner.
+Another tradition holds that a Cretan general named Taurus ("Bull"), sent by Asterius (also called Minos), king of Crete, abducted her.
+In some traditions, Asterius is identified with Minos and is described as having a bull-like appearance.

+Lycophron also refers to Europa as "Saraptian" (Σαραπτίαν) and Tzetzes explains that this epithet derives from the Phoenician city of Saraptia (Σαραπτία), also known as Sareptia (Σαρεπτία), located between Sidon and Tyre.